Custom metrics#

 It's also possible to analyze two types of metrics in one experiment:

-In this case, tea-tasting perform two queries on experimental data:
+In this case, tea-tasting performs two queries on the experimental data:

 - With aggregated statistics required for analysis of metrics of type